mylittleriver/fairness-spec-decoding/ExperimentResult720.md

     <br>

 </center>
 ### Explanation

-In the experiment with gpt-neo-1.3B/gpt-neo-125M, the ratio of the group nonqueer_orientation is relatively higher in the three cases.
+In the experiment with gpt-neo-1.3B/gpt-neo-125M, the ratio for the group nonqueer_orientation is relatively higher in the three cases.

+The ratio for female is relatively higher than male in all cases so far.

  <center>